Global Linear and Local Superlinear Convergence of IRLS for Non-Smooth Robust Regression: Convergence Theory of IRLS for Robust Regression

 \end{theorem} \begin{example}[\textit{Quadratic versus linear rates}] We illustrate the practical benefit of a superlinear (quadratic) convergence rate with the following simple calculation.
 Suppose that the inequality in \eqref{eq:Lp-convergence-radius} is barely fulfilled such that in the case of $p=0$, $\bx^{(1)}$ satisfies $\mu\cdot\|\bA \bx^{(1)} - \bA \bx^* \|_1 \leq0.9999999$.
 Then \eqref{eq:Lp-rates2} implies that after $30$ iterations, the residual error is far below numerical precision already since $\|\bA \bx^{(31)} - \bA \bx^* \|_1\leq 0.9999999^{2^{30}-1}\cdot \|\bA \bx^{(1)} - \bA \bx^* \|_1\approx 10^{-47} \cdot \|\bA \bx^{(1)} - \bA \bx^* \|_1$.
-On the other hand, for $p=1$, a linear convergence factor $\mu$ of $\mu\leq 0.9999999$ is only able to guarantee a decay of the order $\mu^{30}\leq 0.9999999^{30}\approx0.999997$ after $30$ iterations. \end{example} \myparagraph{Discussion} Even though $\texttt{IRLS}_p$ with $p\in(0,1)$ is tailored to $\ell_p$-regression, we assume the $(1,k,\eta)$-RSP, which is stronger than the $(p,k,\eta)$-RSP.
-Also, we state the convergence in terms of the $\ell_1$ norm, not $\ell_p$.
-Here we prefer the assumption of the $(1,k,\eta)$-RSP for two reasons.
-First, the $(1,k,\eta)$-RSP is justified by Proposition \ref{prop:Gaussian-RSP}.
-Second, using the $(1,k,\eta)$-RSP leads to simpler proofs, cleaner statements, and stronger results, and this is the key behind our improvement over \cite{Daubechies-CPAM2010} (see the next paragraph).
+On the other hand, for $p=1$, a linear convergence factor $\mu$ of $\mu\leq 0.9999999$ is only able to guarantee a decay of the order $\mu^{30}\leq 0.9999999^{30}\approx0.999997$ after $30$ iterations. \end{example} \myparagraph{Discussion} Even though $\texttt{IRLS}_p$ with $p\in(0,1)$ is tailored to $\ell_p$-regression, we measure the progress of $\texttt{IRLS}_p$ in $\ell_1$-norm, e.g., we provide upper bounds on $\| \bA \bx^{(t+1)} - \bA \bx^*\|_1$; this is because doing so avoids the use of H\"older's inequality, which allows us to give tighter results that improve on \cite{Daubechies-CPAM2010} (see the next paragraph).
+The second point that deserves discussion is the local convergence neighborhood defined by the right-hand side of \eqref{eq:Lp-convergence-radius}.
+Note that, we typically assume that every outlier sample $(\ba_i,y_i)$ (with $i\in S^*$) would result in a relatively large residual at $\bx^*$, say $|\trsp{\ba_i}\bx^* - y_i|\gg 0$.
+Hence the minimization term of the right-hand side in \eqref{eq:Lp-convergence-radius} is well-behaved.
 Next, one might ask how to obtain such an initialization $\bx^{(1)}$ that satisfies \eqref{eq:Lp-convergence-radius}.
-One could run $\texttt{IRLS}_1$ to produce such an initialization, or alternatively, one could run $\texttt{IRLS}_p$ with a least-square initialization and count on empirical global (super)linear convergence of $\texttt{IRLS}_p$; the latter is what we did in the experiments and is what we recommend.
+One might run $\texttt{IRLS}_1$ to produce such an initialization; note though that the upper bound of \eqref{eq:Lp-convergence-radius} can not be computed, so one could not detect when to switch from $\texttt{IRLS}_1$ to $\texttt{IRLS}_p$ ($p\in[0,1)$).
+Or alternatively, one could run $\texttt{IRLS}_p$ with a least-squares initialization and count on empirical global (super)linear convergence of $\texttt{IRLS}_p$; the latter is what we did in the experiments and is what we recommend.
 A final and important remark is that $\ell_p$-regression \eqref{eq:Lp} with $p\in(0,1)$ is in general NP-hard \cite[Exercise 2.10]{Foucart-2013}, but this does not contradict the theoretical local superlinear convergence of Theorem \ref{theorem:LSC-noiseless} and the empirical global convergence in Figures \ref{fig:LpRR} and \ref{fig:SLR1}, and this does not mean that $\texttt{IRLS}_p$ solves an NP-hard problem in polynomial time.
 The catch is that we operate under the assumption that $\bx^*$ leads to a $k$-sparse residual and is a unique global minimizer of \eqref{eq:Lp} (cf. Proposition \ref{prop:RSP=exact-recovery}).
 With this assumption and small enough $k/m$, $\ell_p$-regression is tractable and can be solved via $\texttt{IRLS}_p$ to high accuracy (Figure \ref{fig:LpRR}).